Lukas Haas: Acting

 Haas received an Emmy nomination for his portrayal of Ryan White in the television film The Ryan White Story (1989), about an American teenager who contracted AIDS through contaminated blood treatments for hemophilia.
 On stage in 1988, he performed in Samuel Beckett's Waiting for Godot at Lincoln Center in New York City.
 He went on to appear in Everyone Says I Love You, Mars Attacks!, and Breakfast of Champions.
 His work in the 2000s includes Brick, Last Days, and While She Was Out.
 Haas also gained recognition for his portrayal of The Patient in the music video for the My Chemical Romance song "Welcome to the Black Parade".

 In March 2010, Haas was inducted into the Texas Film Hall of Fame.
 More recently he appeared in Red Riding Hood, Contraband and Christopher Nolan's Inception.
 He has made guest appearances in Amazing Stories, both the 1985 and the 2002 versions of The Twilight Zone, The Young Indiana Jones Chronicles, As Told by Ginger, The Zeta Project, 24, Criminal Minds, Dirt and Entourage.
 He had a role on the 2012 television series Touch.
-During 2014 he co-starred also in the horror film Dark Was the Night.
+In 2014, he co-starred in the horror film Dark Was the Night.

-In 2018, Haas played astronaut Michael Collins, the Apollo 11 Command Module Pilot, in First Man, a film about the first human moon landing space flight in 1969.
-The film was directed by Damien Chazelle, with whom he reunited with in the 2022 film Babylon.
+In 2018, Haas played astronaut Michael Collins, the Apollo 11 Command Module Pilot, in First Man, a film about the first human Moon landing space flight in 1969.
+The film was directed by Damien Chazelle, with whom he reunited in the 2022 film Babylon.

+In September 2024, he was cast in a recurring role on the upcoming superhero series Spider-Noir.

-Music career
+Music

 Haas is the drummer and pianist for The Rogues.
 He has composed parts of several film soundtracks, including Breakfast of Champions and Last Days, and performed as a guest musician on the Macy Gray album The Trouble with Being Myself and the Jet album Shaka Rock.
 In 2008, he released a solo EP.
 He appeared in the music videos for OutKast's "Roses," My Chemical Romance's "Welcome to the Black Parade," UGK's "International Player's Anthem (I Choose You)," Death Cab For Cutie's "Cath…," and Jet's "She's a Genius".

 On February 25, 2011, the media announced that Haas had released a musical collaboration with Isabel Lucas called "Made for You".
 The recorded and video clip were filmed in Lukas' LA studio, and were later revealed to be a marketing campaign of the Portuguese band The Gift for their album Explode.